Applying Scientific and

 Inspection Photographic Images

 Photographic images included in a Home Inspector's report may show a gutter draining near a foundation wall, a crack in a path, or siding shingles close to ground level.
 You never see photographs showing the insufficient electrical service, an undersized boiler, or that a house is structurally unsound.

 If you use images to negotiate with a seller, it is the seller's interpretation of the images that you are negotiating with.
 Photographs in a report work to the seller's advantage.

 Is the Home Inspector a

-Many inspection companies send non-Engineer inspectors when the buyer requested a Licensed Engineer.
+Many inspection companies send non-Engineer Home Inspectors when the buyer requested a Professional Engineer.
 When you retain a Professional Engineer to perform a pre-purchase inspection, you expect a Professional Engineer to visit the site.
-It is unethical to send a non-Engineer when you expect the services of a Professional Engineer.
-Heimer Engineering℠ uses only Professional Engineers to perform pre-purchase inspections.
+It is unethical to send a non-Engineer Home Inspector when you expect the services of a Professional Engineer.
+Heimer Engineering℠ uses only Professional Engineer Home Inspectors to perform pre-purchase inspections.

 In New York State, a Professional Engineer can obtain a state-issued identification card.
 When the Inspector arrives on site, ask to see the New York State Professional Engineer photo ID.
 A non-Engineer cannot lawfully obtain a State of New York Professional Engineer's photo ID.

-Some companies imply they provide environmental inspections by pointing out environmental concerns.
-These Inspectors often have limited environmental experience, and may unnecessarily alarm real estate purchasers.
+Some Home Inspection companies imply they provide environmental inspections by pointing out environmental concerns.
+These Home Inspectors often have limited environmental experience, and may unnecessarily alarm real estate purchasers.

 Code of Ethics